NanneD/ELASPY/README.md

 # ELASPY

 ELASPY (Electric Ambulance Simulator Python) is a discrete-event simulator of the emergency response process of electric and diesel ambulances built in Python.
+For more information, please visit the ELASPY website: https://nanned.github.io/ELASPY.

 ## Installation

-For installation instructions, please see: https://NanneD.github.io/ELASPY/Installation.
+For installation instructions, please see: https://nanned.github.io/ELASPY/installation/installation.html.

 ## Documentation

-For the user guide, including documentation and a quickstart, please see: https://NanneD.github.io/ELASPY/userguide.
+For the user guide, including documentation and a quickstart, please see: https://nanned.github.io/ELASPY/user_guide/userguide.html.

 ## Citing